 - Men’s rehab center: This program allows men to establish a strong network with fellow men battling addiction.
 Participants equip themselves with vital skills to overcome their issues.

-- Women’s rehab center: This offers a safe women’s environment for recovery whereby no woman feels unsafe or out of place.
+- Women’s rehab center: This offers a safe women’s environment for recovery where women can feel safe and welcome.

-- Intensive outpatient program (IOP): This approach is ideal for recovering addicts who have completed inpatient therapy or those with mild addictions.
+- Intensive outpatient program (IOP): This approach is ideal for those in recovery who have completed inpatient treatment or those with mild addictions.

 Contact Amatus Recovery Centers Today

-Opiate addiction can ruin your life, but you can overcome the condition by enrolling in an opiate addiction treatment program at Amatus Recovery Centers.
+Opiate addiction can ruin your life.
+However, you can overcome the condition by enrolling in an opiate addiction treatment program at Amatus Recovery Centers.
 In treatment, you’ll work with a team of mental health professionals to create a customized treatment plan.
 Contact us at 833.631.0525 to get started on your recovery goals.